Module 1: Comfort, sound insulation and resilience

 Building materials that can buffer sudden external changes do not require the occupants to suddenly change their behaviour or the settings on their environmental control systems (heating, cooling, MVHR).
 This creates homes that can adapt to changing weather patterns at a steady rate, giving those living in them a sense of control over their environment.

 The combination of heavyweight insulation materials, such as wood fibre insulation, and high mass internal linings, such as clay boards or masonry walling, can create buildings which can largely regulate their internal temperatures by themselves.
 Add in a mechanical ventilation system with a summer bypass and you have a very low energy way to keep the internal environment at a healthy, steady, comfortable temperature for the occupants.
-Wood fibre materials (along with all timber products) do contain very low levels of natural VOC’s but they do not generally cause health issues with normal ventilation.
+Some natural fibre insulation materials (along with all timber products) do contain very low levels of natural VOC’s but they do not generally cause health issues with normal ventilation and so a good ventilation strategy is also important.

 Wood fibre insulation products are extremely good at absorbing both sound and heat.
 The combination of high density external boards (for rendering and cladding over) and lighter weight flexible wood fibre batts results in a wall or roof construction that isolates occupants from external noise and minimises heat penetration during the summer.